eed3si9n/eed3si9n.com/content/posts/sbt-cache-ideas.md

 ### other inputs

-If you look at the example task again:
+Let's take a look at the example task again:

 ```scala
 foo := {